-- Residents’ claims for damaged property via Hyde’s insurance need to be made to Hyde’s insurance team (not through complaints).
+- Residents’ claims for damaged property via our insurance need to be made to our insurance team (not through complaints).

-- More detailed information should be provided as standard by contractors so that Hyde is aware of progress and can keep residents informed.
+- More detailed information should be provided as standard by contractors so that we are aware of progress and can keep residents informed.

 - Regular six week inspections should be made to make sure work is being progressed.

-- Hyde should check closed complaints, including checking repairs as a result of a complaint.
+- We should check closed complaints, including checking repairs as a result of a complaint.